-For larger sites 'Individual Zone Indication' is also required, and these signals may be obtained via providing a High-Level Interface (HLI) from the site Main Fire Indicator Panel (or from a Data Gathering Panel, if system is networked).
-Critical 'Common Alarm' signals, however, must be hardwired for redundancy.
-Where there are Main and Sub panel HLIs, and hardwired signals, logic must be implemented to avoid multiple alarms in SCADA for the one zone fault.
+For larger sites, 'Individual Zone Indication' is also required, and these signals may be obtained by providing a High-Level Interface (HLI) from the site's Main Fire Indicator Panel (or from a Data Gathering Panel if the system is networked).
+Critical 'Common Alarm' signals, must be hardwired for redundancy.
+Where there are Main and Subpanel HLIs, and hardwired signals, logic must be implemented to avoid multiple alarms in SCADA for the one zone fault.